-Depersonalization describes the feeling of being detached from one's own body, as though one is observing themselves objectively, and is on 'autopilot', observing everything that is happening, but as though they are not really part of their own life.
+Depersonalization describes the feeling of being detached from one’s own body, as though one is observing him or herself objectively, and is on ‘autopilot’, observing everything that is happening, but as though they are not really part of their own life.

 Derealization describes the dreamlike symptoms the individual experiences.
 Individuals often complain of feeling as though nothing is real, that they are not real, or as though they are in a movie or a dream that they can’t wake up from.
 The numbness of skin further fuels the state of feeling unreal.